BC Building Code 2024

 Planning and Development Services

-Our current anticipated building permit review period is 10 weeks.
+Our current anticipated building permit processing time is 8 weeks.

 Building and Plumbing Permit Applications